Ukrainian refugee crisis: Austria

 The Austrian Interior Minister Gerhard Karner from the ÖVP and the Federal Chancellor Karl Nehammer announced that Austria was willing to take in refugees from Ukraine.
 All refugees are allowed to stay in the country for 90 days.
 Of 150,000 Ukrainian refugees having arrived in Austria, about 7,000 have applied for asylum, with most proceeding to other countries.

+Azerbaijan

+Ukraine is the leading country of origin for the refugee caseload in Azerbaijan, with 4,206 out of the country's officially registered 5,771 refugees being Ukrainians according to UNHCR data as of December 2023.

 Belgium

 On 25 February, Belgian State Secretary for Asylum and Migration Sammy Mahdi called for Europe to coordinate the reception.
 Two days later, Development Minister Meryame Kitir announced that three million euros would be allocated for additional humanitarian aid to Ukraine.
 By 17 March, 10,000 refugees had registered for temporary protection in Belgium.
 By 14 April, 30,807 refugees had been registered in Belgium.

 Bulgaria

 Up to 5 March, roughly 25,000 Ukrainian refugees had arrived in Bulgaria.
 By 12 March, their number was nearly 70,000.
 By 28 March, about 125,500.
 By 16 April, 185,055 Ukrainian citizens had entered Bulgaria, 87,439 remained in the country, of whom approximately 25,000 were children.
 The chairman of the State Agency for Refugees told the Bulgarian National Radio that as of 24 August, 91,903 Ukrainian refugees remained in Bulgaria, with nearly 40% of them being children.